-(Available only when Electric heat is supplied)
+(Available only when Electric heat is supplied) Set the thermostat's system mode to EM HT and the fan mode to either AUTO (intermittent air) or to ON (continuous air).
+Change the thermostat's temperature selector above the existing room temperature and check the following:

-- 1. Set the thermostat's system mode to EM HT and the fan mode to AUTO (intermittent air) or ON (continuous air). - 2.
-Set the thermostat's temperature selector above the existing room temperature and check the following: - The thermostat auxiliary heat is indicated as ON. - The compressor and the fan should not run; low voltage circuit remains energized. - The blower runs according to the thermostat's fan mode setting.
+- 1. The thermostat auxiliary heat light (RED) should be on. - 2.
+The heat pump compressor and the fan should not run; low voltage circuit remains energized. - The blower will run according to the thermostat's fan mode setting.